Snowplant

 I encountered Pepperoni and Harmony on the North Side of the Carson Gap on July 16, 2009.
 They were heading North, and I South.

 Though the notice of the accident is no longer on Janice Raddatz's site, the site is up.
-Nope, that site is off-line as of Sept 2010, but the eques-trek site was still up at that time.
+Nope, that site is off-line as of Sept 2010, but the eques-trek site was still up at that time, and as of May 2014.

 top of page